LukeHeuser/notes/Java/java_basics.md

 `Arrays.fill('arrayVariable', 'value');` = Fills the entire array with the declared value.

-`int[] = Arrays.copyOf('arrayVariable', 'length');` An array copy creates a new array.
-A new instance of an array, and copies the array elemnts to new array.
+`int[] = Arrays.copyOf('arrayVariable', 'length');` An Arrays copy creates a new instance of array and copies the array elements to this new array.